sanam2405/KnowledgeTransfer/README.md

                 - Availability Zone 3

     - IAM
-        > *Identity that represents a person or application that interacts with the AWS sercives and resources.*
+        > *Identity that represents a person or application that interacts with the AWS services and resources.*
         > *The user gets access to the resources on the basis of the IAM policies which is a JSON based document.*
         > *Collection of IAM users can be grouped where the policies can be inherited.*